 Mr. Smith has held posts such as Retail Branch Manager with GraceKennedy Financial Group, Senior Manager - Advertising & Marketing Promotions with Capital & Credit Financial Group and Assistant Vice President - Sales & Service Victoria Mutual Building Society in Jamaica before taking up his current post in London.

-Ms. Valrie Grant is the founder and Managing Director of GeoTechVision Enterprises Ltd. She earned a BSc.
-Degree in Geology from the University of West Indies and a MSc. in Geographic Information Systems (GIS) and Environment from the Manchester Metropolitan University and is also a certified GIS Professional (GISP).
+Her academic background includes a BSc. degree in Geology from the University of West Indies and a MSc. in Geographic Information Systems (GIS) and Environment from the Manchester Metropolitan University, and post-graduate studies in Entrepreneurship.

 Mrs. Jacqueline daCosta has held many senior positions in the Jamaican Government.
 These include Consultant Coordinator Special Programmes and Projects in the Cabinet Office, Technical Advisor to a number of Cabinet Sub-Committees and Permanent Secretary of the Ministry of Land and Environment, which included overseeing Physical, Urban and Sustainable Development Planning, Land Policy, Administration and Management and Environmental, Watersheds, Disaster Management and Hazard Mitigation, Mining and National Spatial Data Infrastructure.
 She also serves as the Senior Adviser on Land Policy and Physical Development to the Prime Minister of Jamaica and as a Consultant working in the Private Sector.
 She has been President of a number of Professional Associations including the Commonwealth Association of Planners, The Professional Societies Association in Jamaica and the Jamaica Institute of Planners.